 In 2013, Laurence worked as a Music Assistant to BAFTA Nominated Andy Price on Law & Order UK - an experience which allowed him to develop his skills as a composer and write to picture at an advanced standard.
 He has continued to work with Andy on three series of the CBBC adaptation of Hetty Feather - contributing addtional music to the third series which is due out in 2017.

 In 2014, he completed a score to the short film Smog as well as Inkle Studios' multi-award winning game 80 Days.
 Following the success of his music to Sorcery!
 3, Laurence was invited to provide music not just for the concluding chapter in the series, but a replacement theme for Sorcery!
 2. Recording sessions for the series took place in November 2015 and are now available from bandcamp.

-In 2016 he composed Additional Music alongside (Andy Price) for the third series of Hetty Feather contributing new themes for episodes 9 & 10.
-He moved straight from this to assist Andy on the History Channel's upcoming show Knightfall where he provided additional music and served as an orchestrator with David Butterworth.
+In 2016 he composed additional music alongside (Andy Price) for the third series of the BBC show Hetty Feather contributing new themes for episodes 9 & 10.
+He moved straight from this to assist Andy on the History Channel's drama Knightfall where he provided additional music and served as an orchestrator with David Butterworth.

 Heaven's Vault, a sci-fi archaeology game from indie developer Inkle Studios is his latest project.
 The score, for strings, piano, synths and solo voice, was composed from 2017-2019 and is available to download from bandcamp.

 He currently lives in Brighton with his fiancée (who takes pictures of him while he’s gazing enigmatically into the distance) and their dog, Benji.